MurkySoup/sova-scan/README.md

 Once imported, sifting through SOVA-SCAN results are merely MySQL queries.

-Intentionally obfuscated or compressed code (not all of which is malicious) shows some distinct patterns:
+Intentionally obfuscated and/or compressed code (not all of which is malicious) shows some distinct patterns:

 * 'l_string' values that are over 1000 (often over 10000).
 There are valid use cases for very long, unbroken strings, but being suspicious of such things is a good idea.
 * 'entropy' values for most source code and text files are typically around 5.2.
 Entropy values above 5.7 or below 3.8 should definitely be regarded with suspicion and examined.